department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

   - root: react-applicationStatus
     timeout: 20
     loadingMessage: Checking your application status.
-    errorMessage: <strong>We're sorry.
+    errorMessage: <strong>We’re sorry.
 Something went wrong when we tried to load your saved application.</strong><br/>Please try refreshing your browser in a few minutes.
 description: Get help paying for college or other training.
 Find out if you qualify for VA education benefits through the GI Bill and other educational assistance programs.
 ---
 <div itemscope itemtype ="http://schema.org/HowTo">